 The state of Qatar has opened its gates to other cultures and civilisations while maintaining its local identity.
-Abdullah Bin Zaid Al-Mahmoud Islamic Cultural Center is one of the most important landmarks, with its great design along with a spiral minaret that reflects light and guidance for the whole of mankind.
+FANAR, the Qatar Islamic Cultural Centre is one of the most important landmarks, with its great design along with a spiral minaret that reflects light and guidance for the whole of mankind.